BenaroyaResearch/bioinformaticsChallengeCourse2022/NovemberChallenge/README.md

 LOAD data (readRDS annotationHeatmap.Rds)

 CREATE a bargraph object (no error bars, as there is only one average sample per individual).

-  Helpful functions: ggplot(), geom_bar
+&emsp Helpful functions: ggplot(), geom_bar

 Attach annotations to the heatmap function

-  Helpful functions: ComplexHeatmap::left_annotation, ComplexHeatmap::right_annotation (you can also use top or bottom!)
+&emsp Helpful functions: ComplexHeatmap::left_annotation, ComplexHeatmap::right_annotation (you can also use top or bottom!)

 SAVE the new heatmap.